Dates + Info

 Not included: alcohol, meals onshore, flights, accommodation before or after sailing voyage begins and ends.

 Interested in extending your trip before or after this Bolt Experience?
-Bergen, Oslo, and other Norwegian destinations are a short flight away, and this Experience ends at Lofoten, one of the most spectacular places on Earth, perfect for further exploration.
+Bergen, Oslo, and other Norwegian destinations are a short flight away,

 We'll sail monohull boats through deep blue fjords, past flowing waterfalls, under sharp, snow-capped mountains that tower high above.